digitick/yii-faceplugs/README.markdown

 CHANGE LOG:
 ---------------------------------------------------------------------------
-* 1.0.2-beta Updating to PHP SDK 4.0 and Open Graph API 2.2
+* 1.0.2-beta Updated to PHP SDK 4.0 and Open Graph API 2.2
-* 2.0.0-beta Updated to PHP SDK 5.1 and Open Graph API v2.5
+* 2.0.0-beta Updated to PHP SDK 5.1 and Open Graph API 2.5

 * * *